COCORELI: Enforcing Execution Preconditions for Reliable Collaborative Instruction Following: Technical specifications

 Baseline single LLM models from commercial APIs: \begin{enumerate} \item Claude-3.5-Sonnet (175 billion parameters) API from the official API: \url{https://claude.ai/new} \item GPT-4.1 (unknown parameter size) from the official API: \url{https://platform.openai.com/docs/models/gpt-4.1} \end{enumerate}

 For the Agentic Model, we used Llama-3.3-70b-Instruct, through the AI/ML API service: \url{https://aimlapi.com/app/}.

-For the design and implementation of COCORELI, we used LLaMA-3.1 8b from the Ollama library (\url{https://ollama.com}), and from the \texttt{transformers} library from HuggingFace (\url{https://huggingface.co/}).
+For the design and implementation of {\sc Cocoreli}, we used LLaMA-3.1 8b from the Ollama library (\url{https://ollama.com}), and from the \texttt{transformers} library from HuggingFace (\url{https://huggingface.co/}).
 All 8b experiments were done locally without using any commercial APIs.
-To run the Huggingface models locally, we used Volta GPUs from Nvidia.
+To run the Hugging Face models locally, we used Volta GPUs from NVIDIA.